AdrianLC/sublime-text-virtualenv/README.md

 ## Future plans

-No promises.
 Just some ideas for possible improvements.

-- [pyvenv][] support (Python 3.3 built-in virtualenv).
+- Integration with other packages.
+Paths for [SublimeCodeIntel][]?
 - _Brother_ package for `pip` commands.